Clara's Story

 Blacksmith was directly across the road from the Burchfields.
 That road

-leads on through town with Allen Chevrolet Company being the anchor
+leads on through town, with Allen Chevrolet Company being the anchor

-business on the right hand side just before the road curves and goes back
+business on the right hand side, just before the road curves and goes back

 across the railroad.
-Beatrice talks in her interview about what a large
+Beatrice talks, in her interview, about what a large

-business this was.
 Almost all the businesses at that time were on the

-right hand side of the street (going from our house to Allens's Chevy).
+right-hand side of the street (going from our house to Allens's Chevy).

 I think there were three Mercantile companies, a drug store (and Dr.

-McBride) The Bank of Ethel, Ethel Post Office at least one cafe (Kirby
+McBride), The Bank of Ethel, Ethel Post Office, at least one cafe (Kirby

 and Roberta Day's where we all hung out).

-Kirby was blind and it was unbelievable that the minute he
+Kirby was blind, and it was unbelievable that the minute he

-heard your footsteps coming in the door he would call out to you by
+heard your footsteps coming in the door, he would call out to you by

 small or melting block of ice and it fell out of the string before we got

-string and said, "Here's the stwang>"
+string and said, "Here's the stwang.").

-Also, ran across video from my retirement party at Keesler in April,
+I ran across video from my retirement party at Keesler in April,

 folks arriving (178 "paying guests") and having cocktails before dinner